Skip to main content

 git worktree remove ../project-hotfix

 I use worktrees constantly for code reviews.
-Instead of stashing my work and checking out the PR branch, I create a worktree, review the code in a separate VS Code window, and delete the worktree when done.
-My main work is completely undisturbed.
+Instead of stashing my work and checking out the PR branch, I create a worktree, review the code in a separate VS Code window, and delete the worktree when I'm done — check out our best VS Code extensions for 2026 to supercharge this workflow.
+My main work stays completely undisturbed.

 # List all active worktrees